This Website is Completely Solar Powered! - Springfield, OH - Read it and Weep

 Anyway, go with the story as it appeared at the time.

-I began to find flies in my coffee, around my food, they were everywhere.
+I began to find flies in my coffee, around my food, the flies were everywhere.

-So I dealt with the fly problem by buying an insect netting and placed it around the thing I call a bed (the flies didn't make good bed-fellows).
+So I dealt with the fly problem by retreating, buying an insect netting and placed it around the thing I call a bed (the flies didn't make good bed-fellows), while I conjured up a way to deal with this overwhelming fly invasion problem.

 I also convinced myself and attributed this new phenomenon of flies as an isolated seasonal occurrence, and even further convinced myself that the annoying pesky flies were simply God's Little Ticklers, and that I ought to get along with a pest that only has a lifespan of 30 days